+The mining boom of the 1800s turned Virginia City into a prominent settlement between Denver and San Francisco.
 Many of the grubby prospectors who flooded in became millionaires and they built mansions and imported furniture from Europe and the Orient to outfit their homes.

 At its peak, Virginia City had gold in every hill and the men who came from everywhere made their homes in the shadow of Sun Mountain.
 Mark Twain served as a reporter for the Territorial Enterprise and began his career in the town.

 Open year-round Virginia City offers a free, interactive learning experience that is easily accessible from nearby Reno and Carson City.
 Visitors can walk along authentic board sidewalks, view historic churches, 19th-century homes, and browse through museums.

 Several old west saloons of years past line main street.
 One of the most popular is the Red Dog Saloon.
 Stop in for lunch, drinks, and live entertainment.
 During the day the saloon is family-friendly, evenings Red Dog is more adult-oriented.
 Address 76 N C Street.
 Website.